-Clinical Trial Information Network Project
+Clinical Trial Distribution Network Project

-network issues and challenges, we will collectively develop a standardized and sustainable solution to meet all stakeholder and beneficiary needs, with patients at the core.
+With a collaborative approach to address data source and distribution network issues and challenges, we will collectively develop a standardized and sustainable solution to meet all stakeholder and beneficiary needs, with patients at the core.

-A co-designed data structure and distribution network
+A co-designed standard structure and distribution network

-By creating a shared solution to the source data and distribution system of clinical trials, this project will stimulate a shift from simply housing data and information to optimizing its usage.
-This will in turn empower existing tools and services, and ultimately empower patients in their search for clinical trials.
+By creating a shared solution to the source data and distribution system of clinical trial information, this project will stimulate a shift from simply housing data and information to optimizing its interoperability and usage potential.